ToniKroosome/LocalReviewApp-Draft-3/README.md

 The app includes a **phone view** toggle for quickly testing mobile layouts in the browser.
 When enabled, a simulated phone frame constrains the width to about 390&nbsp;px and adds a shadowed border.
 All content remains scrollable within this frame.

 Developers can maintain this feature by editing the `.mobile-preview` CSS block in `src/index.css` and the toggle logic in `src/App.js` and `src/components/Header.js`.
 Keep interactive elements sized for touch input and avoid fixed widths that could cause horizontal clipping.
+## Deployment

+1. Ensure your `.env` file defines secrets like `STRIPE_SECRET_KEY` without committing it to Git.
+2. Set the start script to `node server/index.js`.
+3. Deploy to a Node-friendly host such as Render or Railway.
+Use `npm install` as the build command and `npm start` as the start command.